term7/Going-Dark/README.md

 sudo reboot now
 ```

-After the system restarts, run the following command again:
+After the system restarts, log into your Raspberry Pi (double-check what IP-address has been assigend to it - it likely will have a new IP-address after a MAC address change!) and run the following command again:
 ```
 sudo nmcli device show | grep GENERAL.HWADDR
 ```